JesseEmond/blitz-2023-inscription/tools/README.md

   [Vizier](https://github.com/google/vizier) and evaluating on all available games in `../games`.
 For each Vizier suggestion, hyperparameters are written to disk so that the launched bot picks them up.
+  - Can use `python server.py --sweep --gameid=5202` to sweep on a single game.

 ## Online Server Automation / Games Collection
 [`collect_games.py`](collect_games.py) automatically launches games on the